ElliottTaguchi/ElliottTaguchi/README.md

 ## Hi, I'm Elliott 👋

-🎓 Master's student in Pharmaceutical Sciences at the University of Copenhagen
+🎓 Master's Degree in Pharmaceutical Sciences from the University of Copenhagen

 🧪 Bachelor's degree in Pharmacy

-🧬 Part of the Data Science for Drug Design group (DSDD-UCPH)

 🧠 Research interests:
 - Protein-protein interactions (PPIs)